AutoViML/deep_autoviml/README.md

 - `model_options = {'nlp_char_limit':20}`: If you want to run NLP Text preprocessing on any column, set this character limit low and deep_autoviml will then detect that column as an NLP column automatically.
 The default is 30 chars.
 - `keras_options = {"patience":30}`: If you want to reduce Early Stopping, then increase the patience to 30 or higher.
 Your model will train longer but you might get better performance.
 - `use_my_model = my_sequential_model`: If you want to bring your own custom model for training, then define a Keras Sequential model (you can name it anything but for example purposes, we have named it my_sequential_model) but don't include inputs or output layers!
 Just define your hidden layers!
 Deep Auto_ViML will automatically add inputs and output layers to your model and train it.
 It will also save your model after training.
 You can use this model for predictions.
+- `model_use_case = "images"`: If you want to build a model for image classification, then you can use this option.
+But you must add the following additional options in model_options dictionary: `model_options = {"image_height":__, "image_width": __, "image_channels": __, "image_directory": __}`.
+- `model_options = {"tf_hub_model": "URL"}`: If you want to use a pre-trained Tensorflow Hub model such as [BERT](https://tfhub.dev/google/collections/bert/1) or a [feature extractor](https://tfhub.dev/google/imagenet/mobilenet_v3_small_100_224/feature_vector/5) for image classification, then you can use its TF Hub model URL by providing it in model_options dictionary as follows: `model_options = {"tf_hub_model": "URL of TF hub model"}`
+- `keras_model_type = "BERT"`: If you want to use a default [BERT](https://tfhub.dev/google/collections/bert/1) model, just set this option to "BERT" and we will load a default small pre-trained BERT model, train it on your dataset and give you back a pipeline with BERT in it!
+If you want to send in your favorite BERT model, please use the tf_hub_model option above and set this option to "BERT" and we will train your BERT model with your data.

 ## Maintainers